 - Opportunities to network with other higher education professionals.

-Individuals with new responsibilities for assessment and those seeking to refresh their assessment skills and knowledge will be guided through the terminology and processes that are fundamental to assessing student learning in this basic skills workshop.
+Individuals with new responsibilities for assessment and those seeking to refresh their assessment skills and knowledge will learn about terminology and processes that are fundamental to assessing student learning in this basic skills workshop.

-Teams of 5–8 institutional representatives with varying levels of accountability for assessment will collaborate with experienced facilitators to develop a deliberately designed assessment plan that aims to cultivate an institutional culture committed to improving student learning.
+Teams of 5–8 institutional representatives will collaborate with experienced facilitators to develop assessment plans that aim to cultivate an institutional culture committed to improving student learning.

 Individuals in the faculty role and those supporting the work of faculty will explore potential barriers to student success, examine promising practices and devise strategies to support students inside and outside of the classroom.

 Recap of the Winter 2017 Professional Development Week

 The Winter Professional Development Week held in February 2017, in Tempe, Arizona, was attended by 111 participants from 44 institutions across the HLC region.
 The Emerging Leaders in Assessment and Strategic Assessment Workshops were both offered for the third consecutive time, and the Supporting Student Success Workshop debuted as a new offering.

 Dr. Victor Borden, Professor of Educational Leadership and Policy Studies at Indiana University, was a featured guest speaker at all three workshops.
 His presentations dealt with best practices for making sense of assessment data before putting plans into action, and with the importance of defining, facilitating and monitoring student success in the current higher education environment.

 “Gloria [Rogers, the workshop leader] made complicated concepts easily understandable.
 Assessment can be an intimidating subject, and Gloria broke it down into comprehensible pieces.
 I appreciated that, even though we covered a great deal of material, I never felt overwhelmed with all the information.”—Emerging Leaders in Assessment Workshop participant